s2005/ConvToCSV/README.md

 3. When prompted, click "Reopen in Container", or run the "Remote-Containers: Reopen in Container" command from the Command Palette.

 The devcontainer will automatically set up the development environment with all necessary dependencies.

+## Requirements

+- Python 3.11 or higher

+This package has been tested only with Python 3.11.
+Compatibility with other versions is not guaranteed.

 ## Installation